-- For modem communications, go to step 4. - For serial and TCP/IP communications, this concludes initial setup. - 4.
-For modem communication, in the menu bar, click Communication and then click Phone Book. - 5.
-Select the Editing Enabled check box to display the Password dialog box. - 6.
+4. For modem communication, in the menu bar, click Communication and then click Phone Book.

+- 5. Select the Editing Enabled check box to display the Password dialog box. - 6.
+Type the password and click OK. - 7.
 Type the requested information and click OK.
-Refer to help for information about each of the entries.
+Refer to Help for information about each of the entries.